Master of Education

 How to apply

-The deadline for applications is 31 January 2018.
-You can submit your application for entry in 2018 to UCAS Conservatoires from mid-July 2017.
-Through UCAS Conservatoires you can apply simultaneously to all the institutions that are members of Conservatoires UK.
-You can track your application, find out when your audition is and get the results of your audition all on UCAS Conservatoires.
+You must submit your application for entry through UCAS Conservatoires, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
+You can track your application, find out when your interview is and get the results of your application all on UCAS.
 You can also confirm your decisions online.

-Candidates are required to pay an application fee of £50.
-All application fees are paid online through UCAS conservatoires.
+Candidates are required to pay an assessment fee of £50.
+All assessment and application fees are paid online through UCAS Conservatoires.

 If you change your mind about applying, you can contact UCAS Conservatoires to cancel and request a refund.
 To be entitled to a refund you must cancel within 14 days of the date you submitted your application.
 You can find further details about how to do this, and also information about amending your application details, on the UCAS Conservatoires website.